 coltom Posted May 8, 2013 Share Posted May 8, 2013 Oh, I see, using the famous reductio ad absurdum.
 I wondered who would be the first to use it.
 What Welcome Back Apathy said is that, the fact that bad things have been done, not in the name of religion, does not mean that in fact, very bad things have been done in the name of religion.
 Please, this is supposed to be a serious debate, keep it like that.
 Well, then look to see who did the first to reduce the argument to the absurd.
 You scold me for pointing out the fact?
 The previous "argument" was that bad things had been done in the name of religion, ipso facto religion must be bad.
 Then it was compounded with the "argument of the angels" that there but for religion that mankind would have better nature.
 Aiyee, so I counter that mankind has done many evils without the burden of religion, thus by any logical rules the debate should have been ceded.
 To paraphrase Handsome Lake and Christ, it is hard to argue colours of the sky when your head is affixed downwards.
 If you are convinced that my experience is worthless, if you are convinced that all examples that do not agree with your point are invalid, then I see little need to argue with the man who is blind because he will not open his eyes.
 Link to comment Share on other sites More sharing options...

 Spritzie Posted May 8, 2013 Share Posted May 8, 2013 This is getting out of hand.
 This thread is for debating the subject in the original post, not to attack or demean anyone for their opinions on the said topic or any type of name calling since regardless of what it may mean to one person, it could be taken a different/offensive way.
 Let's keep this as a debate only on the subject at hand, without attacking other members for their point of views.
 Please be respectful to everyone.
 If you can't debate and get your point across respectfully, it's best to keep it to yourself.
-Duskitty, Mireia, Finn the Human and 3 others 6 Link to comment Share on other sites More sharing options...
+Duskitty, Lydia Trebond, Mireia and 3 others 6 Link to comment Share on other sites More sharing options...

 Welcome Back Apathy Posted May 9, 2013 Share Posted May 9, 2013 I fail to see how I have reduced anyone's argument to the absurd.
 I reduced it, yes, but I reduced it to something reasonable that we could then talk about.
 Easy to follow.
 (If you think it was absurd, then I'm worried that you may think your own argument is absurd.
 It's not absurd!
 It's just something I disagree with, and therefore addressed.
 Politely.)
 As I requested before, IF you think I have answered the wrong points, then please clarify them.
 Simply.
 If I have misunderstood, then the best way to "teach" me is to state it simply.
 Without treating me like I'm beneath you, as sadly, you have continued to do even after my polite request.
 Unfortunately, you seem very much to have misunderstood my argument, so I will clarify so you CAN understand.
 My stance: Religion has done more bad than good.
 If religion had never existed, I believe the world would be a better place, based on a plethora of evidence that other people and I have provided throughout this thread.
 BUT that doesn't mean all religion is bad.
 That doesn't mean that everyone has to give up their religion to make the world a better place.
 In fact, here is precisely what I said about it before (28 December 2012 - 11:55 PM): Now, do I believe that means that religion should be banned?
 No. Religion is like a knife.
 It is a useful tool in the hands of the good.
 It only has bad effects when in the hands of the bad.
 I am not a rule utilitarian--I am a utilitarian.
 And I believe that in regards to religion, the best world we can get is one in which we keep the good effects of religion while somehow removing the bad.
 So now you know, no, I don't think you have to give up your religion!
 I understand that it's annoying to dig through pages of debate to find these things, but I didn't know before I posted the last couple posts that I would have to restate everything I've said earlier.
 As to when you said: The previous "argument" was that bad things had been done in the name of religion, ipso facto religion must be bad.
 Then it was compounded with the "argument of the angels" that there but for religion that mankind would have better nature.
 Aiyee, so I counter that mankind has done many evils without the burden of religion, thus by any logical rules the debate should have been ceded.
 Since there is a misunderstanding, I am clarifying.
 Bad things have been done not only in the name of religion, but specifically because of religion.
 There is a step you missed before the conclusion, however: Good things have been done in the name of religion and specifically because of religion.
 However, there has been more bad than good.
 That does not discount all the good, but we can't discount all the bad just because there has been good.
 I've already addressed the second point you said there, although I never said "better nature".
 No. People are good or bad with or without religion.
 As I said before, many times now, religion facilitates and multiplies both the good and the bad.
 The effects, however--the good and bad EFFECTS, not the nature of the people.
 Again, the faith--throwing logic and reason out the window--causes the bad effects to multiply, while also setting up safeguards to make sure the bad effects can continue happening.
 As to If you are convinced that my experience is worthless, if you are convinced that all examples that do not agree with your point are invalid, then I see little need to argue with the man who is blind because he will not open his eyes.
 I never said that all examples I do not agree with are invalid.
 I explained precisely why certain points you brought up are irrelevant.
 Because they have nothing to do with religion.
 That's why I brought up the teacher thing--because you used the exact argument "other bad things have happened without religion."
 Okay, but like I said, are they things that religion did?
 No. Are they things that religion could have prevented?
 No. So religion's score on these ones is zero, and it doesn't help or hurt anyone's case.
 I hope this clarification helped.
 I really don't know how I can state it any more simply.
 Link to comment Share on other sites More sharing options...